58+ Graph Databases Ranked & Compared

 When should I use a graph database vs a relational database?

-Use a graph database when your core queries involve traversing relationships — social connections, recommendation paths, fraud patterns, dependency trees.
+Use a graph database when your core queries involve traversing relationships, like social connections, recommendation paths, fraud patterns, and dependency trees.
 If you frequently ask 'what is connected to X, and what is connected to those things,' a graph database is the right fit.
-Stick with a relational database when your queries are primarily about filtering, aggregating, and joining structured records — customer orders, financial transactions, inventory management.
+Stick with a relational database when your queries are primarily about filtering, aggregating, and joining structured records, like customer orders, financial transactions, and inventory management.
 Many applications benefit from both: a relational database for transactional data and a graph database for relationship-heavy features.

 What query language do graph databases use?